User Guide – Hammer, Doji Candlestick Detector

 If you see no output from the indicator it could be due to the point size parameter.
 One of the inputs is the “Shadow threshold (in points)”.
 Since brokers use different definitions for point sizes you will need to change this as required.
 This default value is 150 points (15 pips) and this will work for most accounts.
 If your broker uses a larger point size (e.g. some micro accounts) then change this value to 15 points.

 A smaller value may be needed for lower time frames.

 The detection tolerance (in points) : Patterns which don’t break lows/highs are rejected when this is set to zero.
 Increase this value to accept cases that are close to but not above the threshold.

 This is a cut off threshold for the total size of the candle.
 It is the total length (H – L) for the candle.

 - (H – L) > [shadow threshold]

-When this condition is true the hammer is displayed otherwise it is ignored.
+When this condition is true the pattern is displayed otherwise it is ignored.
 This number is in points.

-The indicator detects and classifies two different hammer types.
+The indicator detects and classifies two different pattern/hammer types.
 The input setting “Detect hammer types” lets you choose from:

-- Any hammer pattern – will detect both types
+- Any pattern – will detect both types

 Return to the product page.